389ds/389ds.github.io/docs/389ds/howto/howto-walkthroughmultimasterssl.md

 3) Under Consumer, choose the 'Other' button.
 Type in the name of the other supplier hosts.
 (IE if you're doing Node A, choose Node B here) Make sure you use port 636 for your consumer server here. **Note:** the supplier server will ALWAYS show 389, this is a misnomer in this case so don't be concerned that it shows 389 -\> 636 here.
 As long as you choose the right port on the consumer and follow the next step it will work.

-4) Click the check box about using SSL connections
+4) Click the check box about using TLS/SSL connections

 5) Under the Bind section, enter your special Replication Manager DN yet again. (cn=replication manager, cn=config)